Wmyers559/vota-correctamente/README.md

 P.S.

-Just wanted to remind you that by trying to simulate people's opinions, desires, and general happiness with the world they live in, you're inevitably going to have to make some opinionated claims concerning your personal views on human nature...
+Just wanted to remind you that by writing your own rules to simulate a person's opinions, desires, and general happiness with the world they live in, you're inevitably making some sort of opinionated statement that tells everyone your personal views on human nature...

 No pressure tho! :)